 Stanhope and Harte had a conventional Grand Tour, overseen at arms-length by Chesterfield, whose letters offered a running commentary on what they should see, do and how they should behave.
 They undertook a tour of antiquities and were apparently accepted in patrician Roman society.
 Stanhope evidently encountered Pier Leone Ghezzi who made the satirical profile study now in the Istituto Italiano per la Grafica in Rome.

 In Rome Stanhope met and fell in love with Eugenia Peters, they were married in secret in Dresden, Stanhope keen to keep his marriage from his father.
 In the end Stanhope never lived up to the expectations placed on him by Chesterfield, unable (by temperament or choice) to acquire the graces that his father had tried so hard to impart.
 He did not rise as expected in the Diplomatic Services, preferring instead an unpretentious domestic life.
 Often in ill health, he died of dropsy in St Gervais, France on 16 November 1768, aged just 36, he is buried at Vaucluse.
-It is suggestive that the earliest provenance of the present painting is France.
+It is suggestive that the earliest provenance of the present painting is French.

 When Lord Chesterfield died in 1773, his will caused much gossip: while providing for the two grandsons – ₤100 annuity each, plus ₤10,000 – he left Eugenia Stanhope nothing.
 Faced with the problem of supporting herself, she sold Chesterfield’s letters to the publisher J. Dodsley for fifteen hundred guineas.
 Chesterfield had never intended them for publication and the result was a storm of controversy due to their perceived immorality, which ensured continual reprints, making it one of the most enduring books of the eighteenth century.